New Student Orientation

 What will students do for fun?

 Students will make friends with their new classmates through weekend activities.
-We will also take great advantage of George School’s 240 acres with outdoor time and fun challenges.
+We will also take great advantage of the beautiful 240 acres George School campus with outdoor time and fun challenges.
 Boarding students will have additional time in the evening to bond with their peers.

 What will the new student orientation do for students?